 The Haight Estate offers a newly renovated Victorian era space with one king bedroom, one bath (3/4), a living room that can sleep four comfortably.
 The entire space has thirteen-foot high ceilings, hard wood floors and many Victorian era details.
 In addition to the king sized bedroom there is a fold out bed for groups of four.
 The bathroom is newly renovated with a stand-up shower.
-The kitchenette is stocked with pots, pans and enough serving ware for eight people.
+There is kitchen access with pots, pans and enough serving ware for eight people.
 There are free on-site washers and dryers.
 There is free wifi, cable TV, OnDemand, HBO and Showtime.
 All furniture is new.

 This is a LEGAL short term rental space.
 Be careful renting non-registered illegal spaces.
 Registration # STR0001986